wavefrontHQ/docs/pages/doc/tobs_faq.md

 <p><span style="font-size: 1.1em; font-weight: 600">Action</span></p>

 1. Check your permissions.
-See:
-   * [Examine Groups, Roles, and Permissions in Operations for Applications](users_account_managing.html#examine-groups-roles-and-permissions) -- Applicable for original subscribers.
+See [Examine Groups, Roles, and Permissions in Operations for Applications](users_account_managing.html#examine-groups-roles-and-permissions).
-   * [Examine Your Groups, Roles, and Permissions in VMware Cloud services](csp_users_account_managing.html#examine-your-groups-roles-and-permissions) -- Applicable for new subscribers.
 2. If you don't have the permissions you need, ask a user with the proper administration permissions or to grant you the permissions.
 3. If that doesn't solve the problem, the individual dashboard or alert you're trying to edit might be protected by access control.
 The creator of the alert or dashboard or a Super Admin user can grant access.